cybearl/genesis/README.md

 This governance system (Strategy pool or SP) works with a scoring system.
 The score for each strategy is based on the performance of the strategy on historical data.
 The best strategies are then selected to be used in the live market.
-Now, for each strategy to cohabit with the others, a weight is assigned to it based on its score.
+Now, for each strategy to cohabit with the others, a weight is assigned to it, based on its score.
 The higher the score, the higher the weight, and the more the strategy choice will be taken into account.

 All of this system is secured by a risk management system (RMS) that will prevent the bot from